WOIO: Subchannels

-WOIO presents four subchannels on their multiplex shared with WUAB:
+WOIO and WUAB share a channel and are broadcast from transmitter facilities in Parma.

+Translators

-WOIO (and, since 2018, WUAB) has operated a digital fill-in translator in Akron on UHF channel 18 since August 12, 2011, serving the south-central portion of the Cleveland–Akron–Canton market.
-Canton-licensed WOHZ-CD (channel 19/43) functions as a WOIO and WUAB repeater for the southern portions of the market; both the translator and WOHZ-CD utilize the same channel mapping for both stations.
-In the immediate Cleveland area, WTCL-LD provides second transmissions of the main program streams for WOIO (19.10) and WUAB (43.10), also on the UHF band.
+WOIO (and, since 2018, WUAB) has operated a digital fill-in translator in Akron on UHF channel 18 since August 12, 2011, to serve that section of the Cleveland–Akron–Canton market.
+In the immediate Cleveland area, WTCL-LD (channel 6) provides secondary transmissions of WOIO's main program stream on the UHF band, mapped to 19.10.
+Canton-licensed WOHZ-CD (channel 22) and Akron-licensed W28FG-D are repeaters for WTCL-LD and WOIO in the southern part of the market, also on the UHF band, using the same 19.10 channel numbers.

 Analog-to-digital conversion

-WOIO discontinued regular programming on its analog signal, over UHF channel 19, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
+WOIO ended regular programming on its analog signal, over UHF channel 19, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
 The station's digital signal continued to broadcast on its pre-transition VHF channel 10.
-This frequency occasionally creates co-channel interference with CFPL-DT (channel 10) in London, Ontario during temperature inversion and tropo skip events.
+This frequency occasionally creates co-channel interference with CFPL-DT (channel 10) in London, Ontario, during temperature inversion and tropo skip events.

 Since January 8, 2018, at 2:01 a.m., WOIO has operated in a channel sharing arrangement with WUAB.
 This occurred after WUAB sold their over-the-air spectrum in the FCC's spectrum reallocation auction on February 17, 2017, for an undisclosed amount.
 WUAB was the only station owned by Raycom to participate in the spectrum auction.

+Both stations moved to WUAB's former tower in Parma in July 2024 with the installation of a new antenna as part of a larger signal upgrade.